2i2c-org/2i2c-org.github.io/content/job/osie-pangeo/index.md

 ## Responsibilities

-*   Develops strategy and technical design for cloud computing architecture within the Pangeo project.
+*   Develops strategy and technical design for cloud computing architecture within the Pangeo project and related projects with 2i2c.
 *   Assists with site reliability for Pangeo infrastructure, and uses experience operating this infrastructure to identify new opportunities for development.
 *   Ensures the reliable operation of production cloud-based tools including JupyterHub / JupyterLab and Dask.
 *   Participates in the upstream open source communities we rely on (such as JupyterHub, Dask, etc) by contributing code, documentation, etc as needed.
 *   Develops dashboards and reports to quantify system usage and costs.
-*   Helps to maintain and operate Pangeo Gallery, an interactive showcase for data science projects based on binder and github workflows.
+*   Helps to maintain and operate [Pangeo Gallery](https://gallery.pangeo.io), an interactive showcase for data science projects based on binder and github workflows.
 *   Conducts education and outreach around cloud computing.
 *   Explores emerging technologies in the cloud / DevOps space.
 *   Travels to conferences and workshops (once COVID-19 restrictions end).